Dik131/Dik131/README.md

 ## [Dmitrii Ivanov :suspect:](https://ivanovdk-bc.netlify.app/)

 Hello!
-My name is Dmitrii.
-I'm 32 years old and currently based in **Moscow, Russia** (recently relocated from Turku, Finland).
+My name is **Dmitrii**.
+I'm 33 years old and currently based in Moscow, Russia.

-I currently work as a **Technical Support Specialist** and **DevOps**, but I'm on a journey to become a **Crossplatform Full-Stack** JavaScript developer.
-I am passionate about front-end development, building API and I'm actively building my expertise in modern web, mobile and desktop development technologies.
+I work as a **Technical Support Specialist** and **JavaScript/TypeScript developer**, with a broad background in IT, system administration, DevOps, and internal development.
+My passion lies in creating and improving interfaces of all kinds — from embedded web menus on microcontrollers to full‑scale web applications.

+I build **desktop apps with Electron, mobile apps with Expo/React Native**, and explore diverse front‑end ecosystems including **React, Vue, htmx, and Next.js**.
+On the documentation side, I have extensive experience with **Vitepress, Fumadocs, Docusaurus, Docsify, markdown‑it**, and more.
+I also maintain and update company websites on WordPress.

+For backend development, I use **Node.js, Deno, and Bun**, designing APIs and services to support my applications.
+My work combines hands‑on technical support with modern full‑stack development, giving me a versatile perspective across infrastructure, user experience, and software engineering.

 ### 🛠️ Tech Stack & Skills